uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 **Get the distribution**

-As in the previous two booster sessions, Person A will again connect this local repository to the upstream repository on GitHub contains the starter code for this lab.
+As in the previous two booster sessions, Person A will again connect this local repository to the upstream repository on GitHub that contains the starter code for this lab.
 To do so, run the following command:

 ::